ldsj-05/03-Miniproject/README.md

 ## Setup

-* Install Thonny and picked Micropython as our language
+* Install Thonny and pick Micropython as the language
-* Plugged in the Pi Pico
+* Plug in the Pi Pico
-* Ran light_orchestra.py
+* Run light_orchestra.py
-* When using the record function, typed in the terminal the appropriate commands: start_recording(), stop_recording(), start_replay(), stop_replay()
+* When using the record function, type the appropriate commands into the terminal: start_recording(), stop_recording(), start_replay(), stop_replay()

 ## Tasks
 * Tasks were distributed using the issues tab.
-We put all the tasks we needed to complete and used the assign function to assign them to the correct individual.
+We put all the tasks we needed to complete and used the assign function to assign them to the correct individuals.
 * Simulator Test - Yena Yu
 * Hardware Test - Wenyuan Liu
 * Light to Music - Leah Jones